SCHEDULE & TICKETS

 We are so thrilled to bring you these amazing films that celebrate food and farming while challenging us to deeply explore our food system.
-Click on any film title to purchase tickets, or buy a festival pass and come to all nine screenings.
+If you just can't choose, buy a festival pass and come to all nine screenings.

 This year we have three special events in addition to the films: our opening night celebration at Root Division, a closing party at Dandelion Chocolate, and a Saturday brunch at 18 Reasons featuring "Goats & Goatees."
 Get your tickets today and see you at the Roxie...

 Introduced by Anna Lappé of the Real Food Media Project